Sunday, September 15, 2013

-The major problem with this film is the lack of character development.
-Near the beginning of the film, a 5-year-old Morrison is on a vacation with his family in 1949 when they see the aftermath of a car wreck involving Navajos.
+Then lack of character development proves to be the major problem with this film.
+Near the beginning of the film, a 5-year-old Morrison vacations with his family in 1949 when they see the aftermath of a car wreck involving Navajos.
 The movie refers to the incident time and time again, apparently to explain why Morrison sets out on a path to self-destruction.

 Alex Cox produced a much-better illustration of drugs sucking the life out of a talented individual in his 1986 film Sid & Nancy.
-Stone makes no secret of his admiration of Morrison, which makes me wonder what this film would have been like if it had been made by someone who didn't like Morrison since the result is spending 2 hours and 15 minutes with a truly repellent individual.
+Stone makes no secret of his admiration of Morrison, which makes me wonder how The Doors would have turned out if made by someone who didn't like Morrison since the resulting film comes off as spending 2 hours and 15 minutes with a truly repellent individual.

-Val Kilmer does look and, in the live performance scenes, sound like Morrison and his performance can't be faulted.
-Morrison comes off as a zonked-out prick and since Stone worships him, you have to think that portrayal is accurate.
+Val Kilmer does look and, in the live performance scenes, sound like Morrison, and his performance can't be faulted.
+Morrison comes off as a zonked-out prick and, since Stone worships him, you have to think that's an accurate portrayal.
 Then again, who's to say?
-The film portrays Morrison without any depth.
-It doesn't play him up as a tortured artist or, in many ways, even a human being.
-He's just a doomed curiosity trapped in an extremely long music video; film as a hallucinogen, if you will.
+The film creates a Morrison without any depth.
+It doesn't play him as a tortured artist or, in many ways, even a human being.
+He's just a doomed curiosity trapped in an extremely long music video — film as a hallucinogen, if you will.

-The portrayal of the other members of The Doors does not exist.
-Poor Kyle MacLachlan, trapped in a blond wig as Ray Manzarek, gets little more to do that sit at the keyboards and look concerned, occasionally defending Jim in a DeForest Kelley-as-Dr. McCoy tone: "Dammit, Jim's an artist."
+The other members of The Doors may as well be cardboard cutouts for as much time and energy the film spends exploring them as individuals.
+Poor Kyle MacLachlan, trapped in a blond wig as Ray Manzarek, gets little more to do that sit at the keyboards, look concerned and occasionally defend Morrison in a DeForest Kelley-as-Dr. McCoy tone with lines such as, "Dammit, Jim's an artist."

-Even more despairing are the characters of Robby Krieger and John Densmore (Frank Whaley, Kevin Dillon), the other two members of the band.
-I don't know where Morris and Manzarek met them.
-One scene, Ray suggests to Jim that they form a band and in the next they are suddenly playing with John and Robby.
+The result comes off as even more despairing for the characters of Robby Krieger and John Densmore (Frank Whaley, Kevin Dillon), the other two members of the band.
+I don't know where Morrison and Manzarek met them.
+One scene, Ray suggests to Jim that they form a band.
+In the next, suddenly Krieger and Densmore complete the foursome.

-Stone again finds himself trapped in the era of his obsession, namely the mid-1960s to the early 1970s, and while the look rings true, the stilted dialogue borders on laughable, making me wonder if secret giggles lurk beneath the lines.
-On the plus side, Stone makes no assertions connection the band to U.S. presence in Vietnam.
+Stone again finds himself trapped in the era of his obsession, namely the mid-1960s to the early 1970s, and, while the look rings true thanks to brilliant and stunning cinematography by Robert Richardson, the stilted dialogue borders on laughable, making me wonder if secret giggles lurk beneath the lines.
+On the plus side, Stone makes no assertions connecting the band to U.S. presence in Vietnam.

 In many ways, the film reminds me of Tron, Disney's 1982 film about life inside a video game.
 That film looked great, but at its core offered nothing more than good graphics.
 The Doors stimulates visually, but doesn't engage the mind at all.
-In the end, it becomes nothing more than a meaningless assault on the senses about people who were able to make good rock and roll between the sex and the drugs.
+In the end, it becomes nothing more than a meaningless assault on the senses about people who made good rock and roll between the sex and the drugs.

-There are moments of fun, such as Crispin Glover's cameo as Andy Warhol and Stone's own brief appearance as Morrison's UCLA film professor accusing Jim of being pretentious.
-How ironic.
+There are moments of fun, such as Crispin Glover's cameo as Andy Warhol and Stone's own brief ironic appearance as Morrison's UCLA film professor accusing Jim of being pretentious.